TheServerit/webhook_events/README.md

 # A Python wrapper for Discord's [Webhook Events](https://discord.com/developers/docs/events/webhook-events#webhook-events).

-**Note: each variable, class or function that is meant to be used has its own docstring for clarity and ease of usage.
-Have fun!**
+**In the code, each variable, class or function that is meant to be used has a docstring of its documentation.**

-*All attributes that are `dict`s are the standard Discord API objects for that name, unless said otherwise.
-They are currently unparsed.*
+*All unparsed `dict` attributes are the standard Discord API objects of their name, unless said otherwise.*

 ## Step-by-step walkthrough
-### 1. Create your application object:
+### 1. Create your application object
 ```python
 from webhook_events import Application